data security

 Differential Privacy and Redaction

-Advanced approaches such as differential privacy add statistical noise to datasets, limiting the risk of re-identification in large-scale analytics.
-Redaction is used to irreversibly remove high-risk fields from records.
+Advanced techniques such as differential privacy add statistical noise to datasets.
+This limits the risk of re-identification in large-scale analytics while preserving trends and insights.

 Automation and Policy Enforcement

-Automating discovery, classification, and enforcement ensures consistency across environments.
-Policy-as-code integrated into DevOps pipelines prevents misconfigurations and accelerates response to threats.
+Automating discovery, classification, and policy enforcement ensures consistency across environments.
+Policy-as-code integrated into DevOps pipelines helps prevent misconfigurations and accelerates response to threats.

 Integrating Security from the Start: The DevSecOps Model